lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 - **Backward compatibility breaking changes: none.**

 - **Rollback version: v0.**
-This is the previous official and well functioning version that can be used to replace this version in case a show-stopper bug shows-up.
+Version 0 is the previous official and well functioning version that can be used to replace this version in case a show-stopper bug shows-up.

 - **Supported Db version: v10.**
 The file that stores ideal lap time and the degradation per lap.